Kays - Gen 2

 Edward Kay

-As far as is known, Edward was the second child of Richard and Mary (née Fretwell) Kay.
-Some information about the couple and their children is gleaned from the will of John Fretwell of Leeds, Gentleman, which was drawn up on 2nd December 1848.
+Records suggest that Edward was the second surviving son of Richard and Mary (née Fretwell) Kay.
+Some information about him and his children is gleaned from the will of John Fretwell of Leeds, Gentleman, which was drawn up on 2 December 1848.

 To my great nephew James Kay the son of my nephew Edward Kay £45 to be paid out of the sum of £635 owing to me by Charles Todd.